-Whoopee!'s final full-page 'Cheeky' strip appeared in the issue dated 18 June 1983.
-The following week the toothy funster was absent due to the presence of a 2 page announcement informing readers that a selection of features from sister comic Wow! were to be amalgamated into Whoopee as from the next issue.
+Whoopee!'s final full-page 'Cheeky' strip appeared in the issue dated 25 June 1983.
+In the same issue was a 2 page announcement informing readers that a selection of features from sister comic Wow! were to be amalgamated into Whoopee as from the next issue.

 The first combined issue of Whoopee and Wow! was a somewhat shocking one for friends of Cheeky, as our punning pal's strip, still titled 'Cheeky', was reduced to a single row of panels among 3 similarly restricted features on a page of Quick Strips.

 Here Is The News: Ed McHenry

 This reduced format (shared by former Cheeky Weekly star Paddywack) was maintained until Whoopee's demise following the 30 March 1985 edition.
 Most of his strips appearing on the Quick Strips page saw Cheeky interacting with only a single member from among his supporting cast.
 Whoopee star Sweeny Toddler made a cameo in the 21 April 1984 edition.

 All the strips in this run were drawn by Frank McDiarmid, who after a couple of weeks working on the condensed format began signing them with just an 'F'.
 The Quick Strips version of 'Cheeky' was absent from the comic on 21 occasions during its run, although it was present in the final Whoopee.

 Sadly (or maybe mercifully in view of the ignominious circumstances in which he ended his solo career), Cheeky was not among the features chosen to transfer into Whizzer and Chips when it absorbed Whoopee a week later, although he continued to appear in the Krazy Gang strip which had been running in Whizzer and Chips since Krazy failed in 1978.